ibm-cloud-docs/containers/uc-finance.md

 ### Results
 {: #uc_mortgage_results}

-* Complex financial simulations are completed in 25% of the time than was previously possible with the existing on-premises systems.
+* Complex financial simulations are completed in 25% of the time that was previously possible with the existing on-premises systems.
 * Time to deployment improved from the previous 6 - 9 months to 1 - 3 weeks on average.
 This improvement occurs because {{site.data.keyword.containerlong_notm}} allows for a disciplined, controlled process for ramping up app containers and replacing them with newer versions.
-Reporting bugs can be fixed quickly, addressing issues, such as accuracy.
+Reporting bugs can be fixed quickly, addressing issues such as accuracy.
-* Regulatory reporting costs were reduced with a consistent, scalable set of storage and compute services that {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cloudant}} bring.
+* Regulatory reporting costs were reduced with a consistent, scalable set of storage and compute services that {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cloudant}} provide.
 * Over time, the original apps that were initially moved to the cloud were restructured into cooperative microservices that run on {{site.data.keyword.containerlong_notm}}.
 This action further sped up development and time to deploy and allowed more innovation due to the relative ease of experimentation.
-They also released innovative apps with newer versions of microservices to take advantage of market and business conditions (that is, so called situational apps and microservices).
+They also released innovative apps with newer versions of microservices to take advantage of market and business conditions (that is, situational apps and microservices).

 ## Payment tech company streamlines developer productivity, deploying AI-enabled tools to their partners 4 times faster